top of page

 MOVING OUT

-Young adulthood brings big transitions - finishing school, becoming a legal adult, and potentially moving out of the family home.
-In the disability sector, these transitions are more complex.
-Some family carers choose to keep their young adult at home for as long as possible; others begin to explore alternative living options when their child is in their 20s.
+Some family carers choose to keep their disabled young adult at home for as long as possible; others begin to explore alternative living options when their child is in their 20s.
 There’s no one right path - just the one that fits your family best.

-Moving out of the family home is a significant milestone for both the disabled person and their parents/whanau/guardians, requiring careful planning, support, and a willingness to embrace new possibilities.
+Moving out of the family home is a significant milestone for both the young adult with Angelman syndrome and their parents/whanau/guardians; requiring careful planning, support, and a willingness to embrace new possibilities.
 By focusing on the young adult's needs and preferences, ensuring access to necessary support services, and providing a supportive environment, this transition can be a positive and enriching experience for everyone involved.

 Moving out of the Family Home